sand361049/rest-assured/oops.md

 **2. Encapsulation (Data Hiding and Bundling)**
 This is most famously used in the Page Object Model (POM) design pattern.

 Common Use Case: Each web page is a class.
-The locators (buttons, text fields) are private variables, and the actions (clicking, typing) are public methods.
+The locators (`buttons`, `text fields`) are private variables, and the actions (`clicking`, `typing`) are public methods.

 The Benefit: If a developer changes the ID of a "Submit" button, you only update it in one variable within that specific page class.
 Your test scripts remain untouched because they only call the public method.

 **3. Inheritance (Reusability of Common Logic)** Inheritance prevents you from writing the same setup and teardown code repeatedly.

-Common Use Case: A BaseTest class contains methods for @BeforeMethod (initializing the driver) and @AfterMethod (closing the browser).
+Common Use Case: A BaseTest class contains methods for `@BeforeMethod` (initializing the driver) and `@AfterMethod` (closing the browser).
 Every specific test class (e.g., LoginTest, CheckoutTest) "extends" or "inherits" from this BaseTest.

 The Benefit: You don't have to initialize the browser or load config files in every single test file.